It4innovations/hyperqueue/README.md

   No. None of functionality is bound to any HPC technology.
 Communication between all components is performed using TCP/IP.
 You can also run HQ locally.

+* **What operating systems does HQ support?**

+  HyperQueue currently only officially supports Linux (Ubuntu, Debian, CentOS, etc.).
+It shouldn't be that difficult to compile it for other operating systems with minor modifications, however we do not provide any support nor promise to fix any bugs for other operating systems.

 * **Is it safe to run HQ on a login node shared by other users?**

   Yes.
 All communication is secured and encrypted.
 The server generates a secret file and only those users that have